roadnarrows-robotics/hekateros/README.md

 Hekateros
 =============

-A collection of [ROS](http://ros.org) packages for the Hekateros family of Robotic Manipulators, including both simulations and real-world applications.
+A collection of [ROS](http://ros.org) packages for the Hekateros family of Robotic Manipulators, including simulations and real-world applications.
+Hekateros is available in 4DOF and 5DOF configurations.

 ![Hekateros 5DOF Manipulator](http://www.roadnarrows.com/r-and-d/Hekateros/img/Hek_Reflect.png)